tomas2204/tomas2204/README.md

 <br/>
 <div align="center">

-🔭 I've been contributing to [Chiper](https://github.com/chiper-inc) for 3 years
+🔭 I've been contributing to [Jüsto](https://justo.mx/) for the past year

 🌱 I'm currently learning Astro and Hexagonal Architecture